jillzy/BVH-to-JSON-converter/README.md

-This program produces JSON file from BVH file with valid JSON object To prettify: http://jsonviewer.stack.hu/
+This program produces JSON file from a BVH file with a valid JSON object To prettify: http://jsonviewer.stack.hu/

 - Build project in Visual Studios as Release